 Black Footed Cats at EFBC/FCC (not on exhibit)

-Arrived at EFBC: December of 2017 from Fresno Chaffe Zoo Fun Fact:
+Born: September 12 2008 Arrived at EFBC: October of 2018 from Chicago Zoological Park Fun Fact: